ohosman04/Space-Scuffles/README.md

-Hello, this is Omar!

-This game is my first on Pygame, I do hope you enjoy it!
-There are some points I'd like to briefly discuss before you proceed to try it, so please bare with me here!

-Controls:
-  1- Confrontation: For the first game-mode, the Yellow ship moves with WASD and shoots with the LCTRL respectively, whereas the Red ship moves with the arrow keys and shoots with the RCTRL.

-  2- Survivor: For the second game-mode, one player commands the ship with WASD and cannot shoot.
-Their goal is to get as much eggs before they run out of health.
-The other player simply has to press SPACE to shoot bullets and hope to catch the survivor off guard before they score a bunch of points!

-Thank you for reading this, and enjoy the game! :)
+##Welcome to Space Scuffles

+Dear Players,

+Welcome to Space Scuffles, a captivating gaming experience developed using Pygame!
+I hope you find this game enjoyable and engaging.
+Before diving into the game, let's go over some essential controls and game modes for a seamless gaming experience.

+##Controls:
+  Confrontation Mode:

+     Yellow Ship: Move using WASD, shoot with LCTRL.
+     Red Ship: Move using arrow keys, shoot with RCTRL.

+  Survivor Mode:

+    Ship Commander: Control movement with WASD (no shooting).
+    Shooter: Press SPACE to shoot bullets.

+##Game Modes:
+    Confrontation:
+        Engage in a thrilling battle as the Yellow and Red ships face off.
+Use your control skills and firepower to conquer the opponent.

+    Survivor:
+        Test your survival and precision skills.
+One player navigates the ship to collect eggs, aiming to gather as many as possible without getting hit.
+The other player attempts to thwart the survivor's                progress by strategically shooting bullets.

+Thank you for taking the time to familiarize yourself with the game's controls and modes.
+Enjoy the excitement and challenge that Space Confrontation has to offer!

 UPDATE 1.0: Fixed Bullet Mechanics